jdi-docs/jdi-light/source/includes/_introduction.md

 has()<br/>
 waitFor()<br/>
 shouldBe()<br/>
 They all work similarly.
-The only difference is the name, which is just for readability <br/>
+The only difference is the name, which is just for readability. <br/>
 - JDI matchers are powered by [Hamcrest](http://hamcrest.org/JavaHamcrest/), the most popular matcher library in the Java world. <br/>
 And of course, you can chain these matchers for validating multiple conditions.<br/>
 - With JDI you will no more have to wait or execute sloppy tests.<br/>
-JDI matchers handle most kinds of this problems and will pass when you expect this and fail if this is an real erorr <br/>
+JDI matchers handle most kinds of problems and will pass when you expect this and fail if this is an real erorr <br/>
 **Really useful, don't you agree?**
 <br/><br/><br/><br/><br/><br/><br/><br/><br/>